 - 1.1 The Commissioning of the review and timescales. - 1.2 This overview report has been commissioned by the South Cambridgeshire Community Safety Partnership concerning the death of Jasmin which occurred in December 2018.
 Jasmin was killed by her partner Simon. - 1.3 It is important to understand what happened in this case, to examine the professionals' perspective at that time, although it is likely as a consequence that hindsight will be encountered.
 This will be rationalised by taking key matters forward in order to broaden professionals' awareness, both for the future, and to ensure that best and current practice is embedded and that any learning is maximised both locally and nationally. - 1.4 The Home Office were notified by South Cambridgeshire Community Safety Partnership (CSP) of their intention to carry out a Domestic Homicide review.
-The Cambridgeshire Coroner was also notified that a Domestic Homicide Review was taking place.
-In accordance with Section 9 of the Domestic Violence, Crime and Victims Act 2004, a South Cambridgeshire Domestic Homicide Review (DHR) Core Panel meeting was held in December 2018, it agreed that the death of Jasmin met the criteria for a DHR and this review was conducted using the DHR methodology.
-That agreement has been ratified by the Chair of the South Cambridgeshire Community Safety Partnership. - 1.5 The Domestic Homicide Review was started in March 2019 when the first meeting took place and concluded in May 2021.
+The Cambridgeshire Coroner was also notified that a Domestic Homicide Review was taking place. - 1.5 The Domestic Homicide Review was started in March 2019 when the first meeting took place and concluded in March 2020.
 The panel met on five occasions, where they identified the key learnings, set the terms of reference, examined the agencies Individual Management Reviews (IMR's) and agency information and scrutinised the overview report and its recommendations.
-There was an initial delay in panel meetings taking place due to the criminal trial taking place.
-The next panel meeting took place in March 2020.
 Unfortunately, due to Covid-19 the last meeting was held remotely, however all comments received from the panel have been incorporated within the final report.
 The date to present the report to the CSP was also postponed due to the pandemic but this took place in November 2020.
-A final meeting to discuss the action plan was also postponed due to the pandemic when a decision had been made that the only meetings to take place were those of an essential nature.
-This meeting took place in May 2021.
-The reports were sent to the Home Office in June 2021.
-There were some issues in relation to the receiving of the report due to identified IT problems.

-- 1.6 The court case in relation to the death of Jasmin was held in 2019 and Simon was found guilty of Jasmin's murder and was sentenced to life imprisonment with a minimum term of 18 years.
+A final meeting to discuss the action plan was also postponed and took place in May 2021. - 1.6 The court case in relation to the death of Jasmin was held in 2019 and Simon was found guilty of Jasmin's murder and was sentenced to life imprisonment with a minimum term of 18 years.
 The cause of Jasmin's death is recorded as death by strangulation. - 1.7 The Senior Investigating Officer (SIO) and the Crown Prosecution Service were spoken to by the report writer and agreed that the DHR process could continue however, certain witnesses were identified and it was requested that they were not spoken to until after the criminal court case.
 The SIO contacted the coroner who stated that they were also happy for the DHR process to continue.
 A press statement was produced by the chair of the South Cambridgeshire CSP following consultation with other partner agencies.
-This will be amended prior to any publication of the report. - 1.8 The findings of each Individual Management Reviews' (IMR) are confidential.
-At the beginning of the meetings of the review panel, attendees were asked to sign a confidentiality agreement.
+This will be amended prior to any publication of the report.

+- 1.8 The findings of each Individual Management Reviews' (IMR) are confidential.
+At the beginning of the meetings of the review panel, attendees were asked to sign a confidential agreement.
 The information supplied throughout the review process was only available to those participating in the review and their line managers. - 1.9 The victim in this case was a white female, aged 55 at the time of her death.
 The offender was the victim's partner and was a white male aged 44 years.
-The couple had been in an on/off relationship for 15 years. - 1.10 Methodology - 1.11 A Community Safety Partnership (CSP) has a statutory duty to enquire about the death of a person in accordance with the provisions of the Domestic Violence, Crime and Victims Act 2004, Section 9(3)(a).
-Domestic Homicide Reviews (DHRs) came into force on 13th April 2011.
-The Act states that a DHR should be a review:
+The couple had been in an on/off relationship for 15 years.